 Best Formula for Sensitive Tummies

-Not only is Plum Organics Gentle Organic Infant Formula gentle on baby’s belly but it’s made with lactose instead of corn syrup to assuage sensitive tummies.
+Not only is Plum Organics Gentle Organic Infant Formula gentle on baby’s belly, but it’s made with lactose instead of corn syrup to assuage sensitive tummies.

-Plum Organics is a relatively new company founded in 2007 by a group of concerned parents to re-imagine baby food and formula.
-They were acquired by Campbell Soup Company back in 2013 which gave the company more attention.
+Plum Organics is a relatively new company, founded in 2007 by a group of concerned parents who wanted to re-imagine baby food and formula.
+They were acquired by Campbell Soup Company back in 2013, which gave the company more attention.
 A company started by parents is the best you can hope for!
 They have babies in mind and will bring the best of the best to the table!

 Plum Organics has so many benefits.
-First no gluten and no GMOs.
+First, there’s no gluten and no GMOs in this formula.
 The first ingredient is organic lactose.
-As the name suggests the formula is in fact organic.
+As the name suggests, the baby formula is in fact organic.

-The second ingredient is what’s special about this formula, that is organic partially hydrolyzed whey protein.
-Partially hydrolyzed proteins aren’t near as crazy as they sound, the phrase just means partially broken down so your baby’s stomach doesn’t have to do as much work.
-As cow milk is used for formulas, and babies are not 85 pounds at birth like a calf, they proteins need to be restructured for human consumption.
+The second ingredient is what’s special about this formula: organic partially hydrolyzed whey protein.
+Partially hydrolyzed proteins aren’t nearly as crazy as they sound.
+The phrase just means partially broken down, so your baby’s stomach doesn’t have to do as much work.
+As bovine protein is used for formulas, and babies are not 85 pounds at birth like a calf, the cow proteins need to be restructured for human consumption.

 The vitamins and minerals are comparable to other brands and include DHA, ARA, prebiotics, and linoleic acid.

 Like most powders, this formula can be foamy.
 You may want to plan ahead.
-Mix a few minutes before you give it to your baby to allow the foam to settle.
+Mix the formula in the baby bottle a few minutes before you give it to your baby, the let it rest to allow the foam to settle.